MichaelWehar/ChessBrancher/README.md

 3. Listing which color has the next move.

-4. Option for collapsing a branch (with or without still having the sequence of moves remain visible).
+4. Option for collapsing a branch (with or without having the sequence of moves remain visible).

 5. Remove a branch.